 Timothy Caulfield, a professor in the faculty of law and the School of Public Health at the University of Alberta and self-confessed lover of pop culture, decided to investigate just how pervasive the impact of celebrities is on our lifestyle.

-In his new book, Is Gwyneth Paltrow Wrong About Everything?
+In his book, Is Gwyneth Paltrow Wrong About Everything?
 When Celebrity Culture And Science Clash (Viking), Caulfield looks at a number of our illusions: the illusion of celebrity authority, the illusion that you too can become a celebrity and the illusion that celebrity status is worth having.

 To research the book, Caulfield immersed himself in celebrity culture.
 From reading every issue of People magazine for a year, trying Gwyneth Paltrow’s 21-day Goop cleanse and even attending an American Idol audition, he sought to separate the nonsense from the common sense by comparing celebrity advice with scientific research.
 As a result, he came up with some valuable insight and guidance for his readers, especially for parents.
 And it’s a fun read.
 (By the way, he did lose weight on the cleanse, but regained it quickly.)